 To present a Web page, the browser sends an original request to fetch the HTML document that represents the page.
 It then parses this file, making additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
 The Web browser then mixes these resources to present to the user a complete document, the Web page.
 Scripts executed by the browser can fetch more resources in later phases and the browser updates the Web page accordingly.

 A Web page is a hypertext document.
 This means some parts of displayed text are links which can be activated (usually by a click of the mouse) to fetch a new Web page, allowing the user to direct their user-agent and navigate through the Web.
 The browser translates these directions in HTTP requests, and further interprets the HTTP responses to present the user with a clear response.

-On the opposite side of the communication channel, is the server which serves the document as requested by the client.
-A server presents only as a single machine virtually: this is because it may actually be a collection of servers, sharing the load (load balancing) or a complex piece of software interrogating other computers (like cache, a DB server, e-commerce servers, …), totally or partially generating the document on demand.
+On the opposite side of the communication channel, is the server, which serves the document as requested by the client.
+A server appears as only a single machine virtually: this is because it may actually be a collection of servers, sharing the load (load balancing) or a complex piece of software interrogating other computers (like cache, a DB server, or e-commerce servers), totally or partially generating the document on demand.

-A server is not necessarily a single machine, but several servers can be hosted on the same machine.
+A server is not necessarily a single machine, but several server software instances can be hosted on the same machine.
 With HTTP/1.1 and the

 Host header, they may even share the same IP address.